ComposeCode/RHEL7-RHCE-course-helper/chapter11/section11-1.md

 There are three directives set in this file:

 - domain: Specifies the default domain name to be searched for queries.
 In the absence of this directive, the domain associated with the hostname is assumed, and if the hostname is without a domain name, then the root domain is considered.
-This directive iseful in a multi-domain environment.
+This directive useful in a multi-domain environment.

-- nameserver:
+- nameserver: Specifies up to three DNS server IP addresses to be queried one at a time in the order in which they are listed for name resolution.
+If none specified, the DNS server on the localhost is assumed.

-- search:
+- search: Specifies up to six domain names, of which, the first must be the local domain.
+The resolver appends these names one at a time in the order in which they are listed to the hostname being looked up.
+In the absence of this directive, the local domain is assumed.